Episode 1: Nothing ventured, nothing gained

 A real life situation?
 A 60-year old male patient arrives at his general practitioner with transcient excessive aphasia and paresthesia.
 He had an onset of symptoms at 9am.
 With decreasing/ameliorating symptoms the GP referred him to an external hospital first, where a cMRI was performed.
 The cMRI images depict hyper/hypo-intense DWI/ADC patterns in the right hemisphere, the patient is immediately referred to the university center - but now it is 3pm.
 The first hypothesis is ...(?), but watch out: things are not always what they seem ...
 Let Maximilian de Bucourt take you along this nerve wrecking case!

-Episode 3: All in the end is well
+Episode 3: All is well that ends well

 A 78-year old male patient was admitted to the Vienna General Hospital – Medical University Vienna due to a large aortic aneurysm.
 Pretherapeutic imaging revealed an unfavourable location of the aneurysm involving the branching of the renal arteries.
 Given the comorbidities and the age of the patient, endovascular treatment was decided upon, regardless of the fact that a ‘conventional’ stent graft implantation was not possible and a dedicated devised wall would be required.
 Despite the clear indication for endovascular treatment and the exact and perfect planning of the procedure, carrying out the open surgery is still a tricky business.
 Follow Christian Loewe and Florian Wolf on this thin tightrope and see if they can successfully walk the endovascular line!